altaigner/altaigner/README.md

 Hello!
-My name is Aigner.
+I'm Aigner.

-I'm a STEM professional transitioning into tech by leveraging my experience in product quality and workflow optimization.
-With a foundation in refining processes and testing protocols, I’m now honing technical skills that will allow me to transform creative ideas into impactful execution.
+I'm a STEM professional transitioning into QA by leveraging my experience in product quality and process improvement.
+Building on a foundation of systems thinking and test development, I’m sharpening my technical skill set to transform creative ideas into tangible results.

 What I'm working on:

 🪢 Combining my passions, hobbies, and career interests

-📚 Growing my skills in software testing, QA, and tech workflows
+📚 Exploring test methodologies while implementing AI/ML principles

-🛠️ Building a toolkit for creating polished, user-centered products
+🛠️ Building a toolkit for crafting polished, user-centered products

-🤝 Collaborating, learning, and contributing to real-world projects
+🤝 Collaborating on and contributing to impactful projects

 🚀 Laying the groundwork for a career that blends quality and innovation